lse-st510/lse-st510.github.io/index.md

 ------
 #### Week 2.
 Convex optimisation

 In this lecture we cover basic concepts and algorithms of convex optimisation.
-We start with the definition of convexity, as well as the implications of having a convex objective function to minimise.
-We then look into the unvariate case, focusing on bisection method, gradient descent and Newton--Raphson.
+We start with the definition of convexity and the implications of having a convex objective function to minimise.
+We then look into the unvariate case, focusing on bisection method, gradient descent and Newton-Raphson.
 We discuss the convergence rates, as well as some theory for the afore-mentioned algorithms.
 These algorithms are illustrated again in the multi-variate setting.
 Other topics such as coordinate descent, stochastic gradient descent (SGD), and acceleration by momentum are also briefly covered.

 * Lecture [slides](https://github.com/lse-st510/Lectures2021/blob/main/Week2/Lecture2.pdf)